ADHD Diet For Kids: Foods To Eat & Avoid 2023

 Regarding vegetables, eating more of them resulted in improved academic performance in teenage girls ages 15-17.

-Feed your child at least three servings of various fruit per day[8] or 1.5 cups to help with overall body and brain development.
+Feed your child at least three servings of various fruits per day[6] or 1.5 cups to help with overall body and brain development.

-Omega-3 fatty acids have been shown to improve heart health, brain function, and behavioral issues.
+Omega-3 fatty have been shown to improve heart health, brain function, and behavioral issues.

 Although their ability to treat ADHD has not been established, omega-3 fatty acids[9] may help with impulsivity, hyperactivity, and concentration.

-According to the US Department of Health and human services, the recommended daily servings of omega-3 fatty acids for children[10] aged 1 to 3 years should be 0.7 grams daily.
+According to the U.S. Department of Health and Human Services, the recommended daily servings of omega-3 fatty acids for children[8] aged 1 to 3 years should be 0.7 grams daily.
 Those aged 4 to 8 should consume 0.9 grams, those aged 9 to 13 should consume 1.2 grams for boys and 1.0 grams for girls, while adolescents from 14-18 years should consume 1.6 grams and 1.1 grams for boys and girls, respectively.
+Alaskan salmon, for example, has about 2 grams of omega-3 fatty acids per 3-ounce serving.

 Vitamins And Minerals